Superoxide dismutase: Fe/MnSODs

+CuZnSODs

+The most modern SOD family is believed to utilize both Cu and Zn ions (CuZnSOD).
+The absence of CuZnSODs from archaeal and protist genomes coupled with the post-GOE increased bioavailability of Cu and Zn suggests that the development of this isoform took place at a later period in evolutionary time (Banci et al. 2005; Wilkinson et al. 2006).

+NiSODs

+The family of Ni-containing SODs (NiSOD) is less understood.
+Evidence suggests that these isoforms are largely distributed among marine bacteria and algae (Wolfe-Simon et al. 2005; Dupont et al. 2008).
+The evolution of NiSOD is currently predicted to have occurred around the time of the GOE when a decrease in aquatic bioavailability of Fe took place.

 Stability and folding mechanism

 SOD1 is an extremely stable protein.
 In the holo form (both copper and zinc bound) the melting point is > 90 °C. In the apo form (no copper or zinc bound) the melting point is ~60 °C. By differential scanning calorimetry (DSC), holo SOD1 unfolds by a two-state mechanism: from dimer to two unfolded monomers.
 In chemical denaturation experiments, holo SOD1 unfolds by a three-state mechanism with observation of a folded monomeric intermediate.